stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 {{!RFC4034}}, {{!RFC4035}}, {{!RFC6781}}, {{!RFC7344}}, {{!RFC7477}},
 {{!RFC7583}}, and {{!RFC8901}}.

-## Requirements Notation

-The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**NOT RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-## Terminology

-In the text below there are two different uses of the term "NOTIFY".
-One refers to the NOTIFY message, sent from a DNSSEC signer or name server to a notification target (for subsequent processing).
-We refer to this message as NOTIFY(RRtype) where the RRtype indicates the type of NOTIFY message (CDS or CSYNC).

-The second is a proposed new DNS record type, with the suggested mnemonic "NOTIFY".
-This record is used to publish the location of the notification target.
-We refer to this as the "NOTIFY record".

-# Publication of Notification Targets

-To use generalized notifications, it is necessary for the sender to know where to direct each NOTIFY message.
-This section describes the procedure for discovering that notification target.

-Note that generalized NOTIFY messages are but one mechanism for improving the efficiency of automated delegation maintenance.
-Other alternatives alternatives, such as contacting the parent via an API or DNS Update ({{!RFC2136}}), may (or may not) be more suitable in individual cases.
-Like generalized notifications, they similarly require a means for discovering where to send the API or DNS Update requets.

-The scope for the publication mechanism is therefore wider than only to support generalized notifications, and a unified approach that works independently of the notification method is specified in this section.

 ## Design Requirements

 When the parent is interested in notifications for delegation